 Interviews and selection

-Following shortlisting, the selection process will include a formal panel interview with Senior Cardiology Clinicians from training centres around the state along with a Senior Administrative expert.
+Following shortlisting, the selection process for network positions will include a formal panel interview with Senior Cardiology Clinicians from training centres around the state along with a Senior Administrative expert.
 Positions will be allocated according to performance during interviews and the overall strength of the candidate’s application.

 Key dates